Caxvalencia/full-moon/README.md

 make run-servers
 ```

-By default servers will be started in the newxt ports:
+By default servers will be started in the next ports:

 - Frontend Angular: http://localhost:4200
 - Backend Express: http://localhost:3333/api/items